darahea/joule_extensibility/tutorials/weather/step1/index.md

 Type=HTTP
 Authentication=NoAuthentication
 ```
-3. Press on "New Property" to add the propery `URL.queries.apiKey` with value `c322ef22435d40bfa2ef22435df0bfbe`.
+3. Press on "New Property" to add the property `URL.queries.apiKey` with value `c322ef22435d40bfa2ef22435df0bfbe`.
 This will automatically add the API Key as additional query parameter to all API calls.

 * [Back to Overview](../index.md)
 * [Continue with Step 2](../step2/index.md)